Effects of time zones on North American broadcasting

 The scheduling of television programming in North America (namely the United States, Canada, and Mexico) must cope with different time zones.
-The United States (excluding territories) has six time zones (Hawaii–Aleutian, Alaska, Pacific, Mountain, Central and Eastern), with further variation in the observance of daylight saving time.
-Canada also has six time zones (Pacific, Mountain, Central, Eastern, Atlantic and Newfoundland).
+The United States (excluding territories) has six time zones (Hawaii–Aleutian, Alaska, Pacific, Mountain (including MST), Central and Eastern).
+Canada has five time zones (Mountain, Central, Eastern, Atlantic, and Newfoundland).
 Mexico has four time zones (Southeast, Central, Pacific, and Northwest).
+In addition, each country has further variation across these zones in the observance of daylight saving time.
 This requires broadcast and pay television networks in each country to shift programs in time to show them in different regions.

 In Canada

 Broadcast networks

-Canadian broadcasting networks, with six time zones and a much larger percentage of their audience residing in the Mountain Time Zone than in the Central Time Zone, are sometimes able to avoid the issues that affect American programming by airing pre-recorded programs on local time.
-CBC Television and CTV created delay centres in Calgary in the early 1960s in order to allow programming to air in each time zone based on the region.
+Canadian broadcasting networks, with five time zones and a much larger percentage of their audience residing in the Mountain Time Zone than in the Central Time Zone, are sometimes able to avoid the issues that affect American programming by airing pre-recorded programs on local time.
+CBC Television and CTV created delay centres in Calgary in the early 1960s to allow programming to air in each time zone based on the region.